trungduynguyen/not-an-obvious-name/README.md

 | market_cap | FLOAT |
 | year_week | VARCHAR(15) |

-How to validate the code
+How to validate and test the code
 ======================================

 - Check the 'data' folder: